chrisbain077/Cybersecurity-Portfolio/Lab-3-Escalation/README.md

 ### 2. Medium Security Alert
 - Description: Email Marked as Phishing after Delivery after an automated analysis.
 If the email has been spoofed or contains any suspicious links or files it must be deeply investigated.
-- Comment: This alert shows an email sent by 'Microsoft Support<support@microsoft.com>' claiming there is a 600% price increase to Microsoft Teams and that the recipient, <e.huffman@tryhackme.thm> urgently needs to download the report and read the details.
+- Comment: This alert shows an email sent by '<support@microsoft.com>' claiming there is a 600% price increase to Microsoft Teams and that the recipient, <e.huffman@tryhackme.thm> urgently needs to download the report and read the details.
 The email failed two security checks, (SPF/Fail; DKIM/Fail;) and contained a file 'REPORT.rar'.
 - Reasoning: This alert was set to True Positive and escalated due to a spoofed email and the sender pressing urgency onto staff, claiming an extreme price percentage claim, and failed multiple security checks, requiring further investigation.

 ## Skills Demonstrated